Code

 **Note on the "shape preserved" assumption.** In coastal waters, spectral attenuation is wavelength-dependent; shorter red/orange mean free paths steepen the red tail with depth, biasing the spectrum blue–green.
 Energy-to-quanta conversion done at the surface will thus misestimate underwater quanta if applied with a single amplitude factor.

-# Q11 — Daily Carbon Balance with Non-linear P–I (19 marks)
+# Q11 — Daily Carbon Balance with Non-linear P–I (19 Marks)

 Gross photosynthesis (Webb form, no inhibition):